5750/YT-shepherd/README.md

 ## Installation
 Download the repository: Code -> Download ZIP
+Then unpack the ZIP
-Then, in Firefox, go to about:debugging, click "This Firefox", then "Load Temporary Add-on" and select the extension file.
+Then, in Firefox, go to about:debugging, click "This Firefox", then "Load Temporary Add-on" and select the _manifest.json_ file.

 ## Usage
 Once the extension is installed, navigate to any YouTube video page.